Wednesday, April 29, 2009

 I stared at the menu, trying to decide if I should go for it.

-It was dinnertime on what will probably remain the odd
+It was dinnertime on what will probably remain the oddest Christmas of my life.

 The morning had started in Paris with a breakfast of croissants, baguette and comte Noel cheese in my hotel room on Rue Cler with my family.
 Following that was a trip to the Arc de Triomphe and a walk down the Champs ElyseƩs, with stops at the only stores open that day - Peugeot and Mercedes dealerships (which were oddly crowded).
 A trip to the Pere Lachaise Cemetery followed that, and I had just come from the Sacre Coeur church in Montmartre.